Neo-Oli/profanity-notifycmd/README.md

  * %m -> message
  * %% -> literal %

-Warning: For security reasons all quotes (') get replaced by ’ and the string is quotes with ''.
-Do not quote the string yoursels.Use `echo %m>>~/log` insead of `echo '%m'>>~/log` for example.
-Doing the latter would allow remote code execution.
+Warning: For security reasons all quotes (') get replaced by ’.
+You should put all your markers in single quotes.
+Without doing this you're potentially vulnerable to remote code execution.

 ### Command Examples